iGEM-Thessaloniki-2019/Genetic-Algorithm-System-Sequencing/README.md

 ## Using the software ##

-Once all above are ready, the users can run the software by openning the terminal in Genetic_Algorithm/ and typing the following command:
+Once all above are ready, the users can run the software by opening the terminal in Genetic_Algorithm/ and typing the following command:
 ```
 $ bash Process.sh
 ```